AlisAquilae/Academia/content/Notes/Literature Notes/Geophysical Fluid Mechaics/Reader GFM-Chapter 3-Conservation of mass and momentum.md

 The equation of motion is obtained by associating $B$ (see Equation 2.7) with the momentum in the system.
 Momentum is a vector quantity, the product of mass and velocity.
 In the particular case of the momentum equation, $b$ becomes the velocity vector $\overrightarrow{u}$ with respect to the control volume equation.

-From Newton's law of motion, the net force acting on a control volume equals the rate of change of momentum within that control volume..
+From Newton's law of motion, the net force acting on a control volume equals the rate of change of momentum within that control volume.
 The equation reads:

 $$
 \frac{\mathrm{d}}{\mathrm{d}t} \overrightarrow{B} = \overrightarrow{F} \tag{3.14}